 - Mixed nuts or low-sugar trail mix

-Some light stretching or yoga can help relieve aches and tensions from the day, making it easier to settle in and get comfortable in bed.
-Studies have found stretching to reduce leg cramps and it’s often recommended for those with back pain.
+Some light stretching can help relieve aches and tensions from the day, making it easier to settle in and get comfortable in bed.
+Studies have found stretching to reduce and it’s often recommended for those with back pain.
 The idea is to limber up and lightly stretch out sore areas, not to break a sweat, so keep it gentle.

 There are quite a few conditions from sleep apnea to thyroid problems to acid reflux to restless leg syndrome and many more that can impact sleep in unexpected ways.
 Medications can also have an effect on insomnia or restfulness.